surendra-dire/quote-app-3/README_AMI.md

 **FRONTEND**:

-### 2. Provision another AWS EC2 isntance (EC2 medium with 20 GB LBS) on which AMI will be deployed.
+Provision another AWS EC2 isntance (EC2 medium with 20 GB LBS) on which AMI will be deployed.
 **SETUP DATABASE**:
-sudo apt update && sudo apt install -y \
+sudo apt update
 sudo apt install -y mysql-server
 sudo systemctl start mysql
 sudo systemctl enable mysql

-### Root password setup
+Root password setup
 Switch MySQL from "system-login" to "password-login" (setting the password to root) so your Spring Boot app can connect.
 FLUSH PRIVILEGES saves these changes, and EXIT closes the database prompt

 sudo mysql